-If your child completes tasks quickly, you could encourage them to do some tasks on the Quizlet or Samlearning websites.
+If your child completes tasks quickly, you could encourage them to do some tasks on the Quizlet website.
 Every piece of homework is rooted in points that have been covered during lessons and will have been described thoroughly.
 Students also have their own vocabulary book to use in school and at home to help them with homework.